top of page

 5. Gaps in Accounts Receivable or Payment Terms

 Investors will wonder: Are you actually collecting revenue on time?
-If AR cycles are long, it impacts your liquidity.
+If accounts receivable cycles are long, it impacts your liquidity.

-✅ A Fractional CFO highlights AR risk and suggests cash flow fixes before they become a problem.
+✅ A Fractional CFO highlights accounts receivable risk and suggests cash flow fixes before they become a problem.

 6. Customer or Revenue Concentration